HIV drug resistance: Contemporary treatment issues

 Current medical and scientific opinion is mixed on the most effective treatment methods, but is focused on drug cocktails and the importance of first-line regimens.
 The World Health Organization advocates a public-health approach to HIV treatment in order to make treatment uniform and available to patients around the world.
-As of July 2017, the WHO is implementing the Global Action Plan on HIV drug resistance 2017–2021.
-It is a 5-year initiative intended to help countries around the world manage HIV drug resistance.
+In July 2017, the WHO implemented the Global Action Plan on HIV drug resistance 2017–2021.
+It was a 5-year initiative intended to help countries around the world manage HIV drug resistance.
+These efforts continue into 2025 with the adoption of the "Integrated drug resistance action framework for HIV, hepatits B and C and sexually transmitted infections, 2026-2030."

 Among treatment methods, the World Health Organization acknowledges the importance of successful first-line treatments.
-First-line treatments are known to affect the virus' future response to other treatments, making the effectiveness of first-line treatments an issue of vital importance.
+The first treatment plan is known to affect the virus' future response to other treatments, making their effectiveness important.
 The most successful treatments are combinations of three drugs used simultaneously, as this greatly reduces the probability of the virus developing resistance.
+Recently, there have been some instances of resistance with combination therapies.
+In Europe, 5-10% of different patient populations had multi-class resistant HIV while 3% of some patient populations in North America had multi-class resistant HIV.